galaxyproject/training-material/topics/single-cell/tutorials/scrna-case_monocle3-rstudio/tutorial.md

 > <tip-title>Uploading files from your computer is also an option!</tip-title>
 >
-> If you already have files containing the expression matrix, genes and cells metadata, you can upload them to JupyLab and generate cds file from them!
-For example, if you first downloaded the files from Galaxy your files will have `.tabular` extension.
-In this case, we will use `read.delim()` function to read them in.
+> If you already have files containing the expression matrix, genes and cells metadata, you can upload them to JupyLab and generate a cds file from them instaed.
+For example, if you first downloaded the files from Galaxy, your files will have the `.tabular` extension.
+In this case, we will use the `read.delim()` function to read them in.
 In this function, the first argument is the file path - in our case, the files are in the same folder as the notebook, so the file path is the same as the file name.
 You can always check that by right-clicking on the file and choosing `Copy path`.
 The second argument, `row.names=1` takes the column number of the data file from which to take the row names.
 > ```r
 > # read in the files
 > cell_metadata <- read.delim('cells.tabular', row.names=1)